Whale Watching

 Why whale watch in Orange County?

-There are whale and dolphin sightings here every month of the year!
-Orange County is right along the gray whale migration route which takes place January through May with March being the most consistent.
-Outside of the gray whale migration, other whale species show up to feed like blue whales, fin whales, humpback whales, minke whales, and Bryde's whales.
-Blue whales can typically be spotted sporadically between May through September, their sightings vary each year depending on abundance of krill.
-Throughout the summer and into the winter, humpback whales can be spotted off and on depending on abundance of anchovies which can also vary greatly from year to year.
-Throughout the year, fin and minke whales show up at random.
-While whales can be hit or miss here, dolphins are seen almost on a daily basis!
+Whales and dolphins can be seen every month of the year in Orange County!
+The gray whale migration passes right along the coast and other whales come in to feed along the underwater canyons that create lots of upwelling which brings in lots of nutrients.
+Besides the gray whale migration which takes place January through April, blue whales, fin whales, humpback whales, minke whales, and Bryde's whales can show up outside of that gray whale migration.
+Each year varies as different currents and water temperature bring in different food.
+If we have a summer with a lot of anchovies, we'll likely have lots of humpback and minke whales.
+If we have a summer with a lot of krill, we'll likely have a lot of blue whales and fin whales.
+While whales can be hit or miss here depending on how much food is here, dolphins are seen on a daily basis!
 With wildlife, of course there is never a guarantee to see anything because they are always moving around.
 However, if you don't see everything you want to see your first time out, go out again!
 Every day is different and every experience on the ocean is enjoyable.

 How many options are there?